CivicActions/guidebook/about-civicactions/diversity-equity-inclusion/deia-get-involved.md

-# DEIA: Get Involved
+---
+title: "DEIA: Get Involved"
+---

 ## [Join](https://docs.google.com/forms/d/1KEwz-rAeRg736rC-vCHU5uEL9ZSo0FesXefQHFN03Rg/edit?usp=sharing) the DEIA Working Group

 People are encouraged to apply to become part of the DEIA Working Group.
 We strive to reflect the diversity we seek to achieve within CivicActions.
-Approved members are allocated time to work on DEIA issues with the Working Group and receive an additional $500 Professional Development budget to advance their awareness.
+Approved members are allocated time to work on DEIA issues with the Working Group and receive an additional \$500 Professional Development budget to advance their awareness.

 ## Join the Conversation